-- Drip pans to contain leaks or spills shall be used whenever possible for all maintenance activities. - Major maintenance activities, such as engine changes, hydraulic line repairs, fuel line repairs, or painting, shall be performed in a covered area whenever possible. - The operator shall have a spill prevention plan on-site readily accessible, and employees shall be trained in the execution of the spill plan or shall follow the procedures outlined in this plan. - Dry clean-up methods shall be used for spills whenever possible.
+- Drip pans to contain leaks or spills shall be used whenever practicable for all maintenance activities.
+Materials collected in the drip pans shall be disposed of properly. - Major maintenance activities, such as engine changes, hydraulic line repairs, fuel line repairs, or painting, shall be performed in a covered area whenever possible. - The operator shall have a spill prevention plan on-site readily accessible, and employees shall be trained in the execution of the spill plan or shall follow the procedures outlined in this plan. - Dry clean-up methods shall be used for spills whenever possible.
 Spill containment equipment shall be located on-site where maintenance activities are performed.
-Such equipment may include a waste material container, drip pans, and absorbent and containment materials. - MSDS for hazardous materials shall be accessible to users.
+Such equipment may include a waste material container, drip pans, and absorbent and containment materials.
+When

-- Weekly visual inspections of all maintenance or painting areas shall be performed to verify that no spills are being left unattended, and to check that waste materials or fluids generated have been removed and properly stored while waiting for pick-up and off-site disposal. - Fluids, oils, and grease needed for maintenance shall be stored and dispensed in a covered area when practicable. - Containment structures or containment pallets shall be used for all drums and containers that are periodically accessed, and for all drums and containers where waste products are stored waiting for transport and off-site disposal. - Waste oil shall be stored indoors whenever practicable.
+- Material Safety Data Sheets (MSDS) for hazardous materials shall be kept current and accessible to users. - Weekly visual inspections of all maintenance or painting areas shall be performed to verify that no spills are being left unattended, and to check that waste materials or fluids generated have been removed and properly stored while waiting for pick-up and off-site disposal. - Fluids, oils, and grease needed for maintenance shall be stored and dispensed in a covered area when practicable. - Containment structures or containment pallets shall be used for all drums and containers that are periodically accessed, and for all drums and containers where liquid waste products are stored waiting for transport and off-site disposal. - Waste oil shall be stored indoors whenever practicable.
 If stored outdoors, waste oil shall be kept in a covered area on spill containment pallets or have other secondary containment features.
 All containers shall be clearly marked and properly labeled. - Drain funnels or air pumps shall be used whenever waste fluids are transferred from one container to another.
 The waste fluid tank shall include an overfill protection system where practicable to minimize the risk during transfer operations. - Rags or wipes used with thinners, solvents, or other hazardous cleaning fluids shall be collected and handled appropriately according to applicable local, state, or federal regulations. - Operators shall cover or block off indoor floor drains connected to the airport storm water drainage system, or prevent (using some other method) the discharge of non-storm water into indoor floor drains that are connected to the airport storm water drainage system.
 If the discharges are covered under a separate TPDES discharge permit and a TCEQ wastewater discharge permit, this task will not be necessary.
 Each operator is responsible for determining the indoor plumbing schematics of its respective lease space.